 Gifting everyone has the obvious cost disadvantage.
-You might also not realize many benefits from gifting people who are inactive on social media or unlikely to recommend you to friends.
+You might also not benefit as much from gifting to people who are inactive on social media or unlikely to recommend you to friends.

 At the same time, gifting only a few customers might make them feel special — at the cost of other customers.
-Customer B might wonder why Customer A got a gift and he didn’t.
+Customer B might wonder why Customer A got a free gift and they didn’t.
 This can create resentment for your brand — the exact opposite purpose of gifting.

 A better approach is to use the Pareto Principle and target your top 20% best customers.
 These are either customers who are active on social media or correspond to your ideal customer profile.
 Since you want more such customers, targeting them can yield better results.

-To get the most out of your customer appreciation gifts, there are a few things you should keep in mind:
+To get the most out of your free

 - Customers buy more when there is a mystery involved in the purchase, as one University of Miami study discovered.
 Keeping the gift a secret can help in this regard.

-- Giving away a freebie creates immediate word of mouth, according to an article in the Journal of Marketing.
-That is especially true if the gift is the first experience the customer has with your brand.
+- Giving away a freebie creates immediate word of mouth, according to the article in the Journal of Marketing.
+That is especially true if the gift is the customer’s first experience with your brand.
 Thus, besides your top customers, you can also target

-first-timebuyers when giving away gifts to create a positive first impression.
+first-timebuyers when giving away free gifts with purchases to create a positive first impression.